OhadR/authentication-flows/authentication-flows/README.md

 failure, in order to avoid account-harvesting by hackers. (hacker will not know whether the account does not exist, or exist but locked.
 From this reason, maybe a better way is to show the same output as in 3.1. - that email was sent to the given address).

-4. Regardless if the email address is correct or not, we always show a "Thanks, if the email address you entered is correct, you will be receiving an email shortly with instructions on how to reset your password".
-This is important as you don't want a bad user using this form to try and discover user names.
+4. We show a "An email with an activation link was sent to your inbox."

 5. The user receives the email and clicks the link.
-If a configurable expiration time has not elapsed, and if the link is valid, this takes them to a reset password screen (with a new password/confirm new password textboxes).
-If it is not, we show a "this reset link is no longer valid" if the key is expired or does not exist.
+If a configurable expiration time has not elapsed, and if the link is valid, this takes them to a "account activated successfully" page, with link to login page.

 6. After reset, user is redirected to login screen to login to the application.